 Now that you’re seriously considering becoming a network administrator, there’s one final piece of information you’re likely curious about.
 How much do network administrators make on average?

 According to the BLS, the median annual salary for network administrators in 2018 was $81,100.1 This is more than twice the national average for all occupations, which the BLS reports was $37,690 for the same time period.

 The BLS goes on to report that certain industries offer higher compensation than others.
 The fields offering the highest network administrator salaries in 2017 were the information industry as well as the finance and insurance industries.1

 Is a network administration career in your future?

 Now you’re aware of how to become a network administrator and what this tech career entails.
 If this sounds like the career upgrade you’ve been looking for, what’s holding you back?

 The sooner you start on your education path, the sooner you can launch your career in the flourishing technology field.
-Start planning your next steps by learning more about the Rasmussen College Network Systems Administration program.
+Start planning your next steps by learning more about the Rasmussen University Network Systems Administration program.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed August 2021].
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.

 3Completion time is dependent on credit transfers accepted and courses completed each term.